nkammah/diversity-in-hiring/README.md

 * [Blendoor](http://blendoor.com) : a job-matching app that hides candidates' name, photo, gender and race information, only highlighting what's relevant to the job listing, like professional history and educational background.
 * [Diversify Tech](https://www.diversifytech.co/) : A collection of resources for underrepresented people in tech
 * [Jopwell](https://www.jopwell.com/) : a career advancement platform for Black, Latino/Hispanic, and Native American students and professionals.
-* [Limbo](https://www.limbo.io) : an open & anonymous job platform for quietly looking for a new role.
-Hides candidates' name, gender and race information.
-Allows users to optionally identify as members of an underrepresented group.
 * [Latinas in Computing](https://latinasincomputing.org/) : We are a community created by and for Latinas in Computing, with a mission of promoting our representation and success in computing-related fields.
 * [People Of Color In Tech (POCIT)](http://peopleofcolorintech.com/) : A patreon-supported independent community job board for people of color in technology.
 The site includes job postings and advice columns.
 * [Tech Connection](https://www.thetechconnectioninc.com)  :  a recruitment platform dedicated to improving the success rates of underrepresented talents.